sunpy/ndcube/docs/contributing.rst

    Then click on the green "New Pull Request" button.
 This will open a new page with four drop-down menus near the top.
 #.
 Set the "base fork" drop-down menu to "sunpy/ndcube" and the
-   "base" drop-down to "master".
+   "base" drop-down to "main".
 This describes the repo and branch the changes are to be merged into.
 Set the "head fork" drop-down menu to "my_github_handle/ndcube" and the "compare" drop-down to "my_fix".
 This sets the repo and branch in which you have made the